AWS Lambda Pricing: How Much it Costs to Run a Serverless Application?

 I believe the study of the cost is no longer restricted to procurement.
-It is an integral part of the software architecture activity.
+It is an integral part of the software development life cycle.
 It is important for the solution architect to understand the cost (visible and hidden) implications of choosing a particular technology.

-Thus the complexity about the cost of an application implies that the organization can’t rely on their development teams to make that decision and needs a hands-on decision maker.
+Thus the complexity of the cost of an application implies that the organization can’t rely on their development teams to make that decision and needs a hands-on decision-maker.
 Even though AWS Lambda Pricing is pretty straightforward but the cost of running a serverless application is complex and involves many challenges.

 AWS Lambda Pricing: An Overview

 AWS Lambda is a classic example of the series of cloud technology products popularly known as serverless or function-as-a-service or FaaS.